webiny/action-post-run/README.md

-# Hello world javascript action
+# Post-Run GitHub action

-A simple GitHub action that enables running post-run tasks, once a workflow job has ended.
+A simple GitHub action that enables running post-run steps, once a workflow job has ended.

 ## Inputs

 ### `command`

-**Required** The name of the person to greet.
-Default `"World"`.
+**Required** A command that needs to be run..
+Default `echo "This is a post-run step..."`.

 ## Example usage